Macomb Co. dispatcher accused of using police system to harass ex's partner

 A Macomb County dispatcher has been suspended amid an investigation into claims she used her position to target an ex-boyfriend's associates, authorities announced Tuesday.

 On Aug.
-26, a report was filed with the Sheriff’s Office alleging Rachael Collins had possibly violated policies for using the Law Enforcement Information Network, or LEIN, investigators said in a statement.
+26, a report was filed with the Macomb County Sheriff’s Office alleging Rachael Collins had possibly violated policies for using the Law Enforcement Information Network, or LEIN, investigators said in a statement.

 Access to the statewide computerized system, which provides information such as driver’s license and vehicle numbers, typically is restricted to criminal justice agencies.
 But a man who dated Collins alleged that after their relationship ended, the Roseville resident used that access to find details on his former partner and a female acquaintance, according to the release.